Identification-aware Markov chain Monte Carlo: Empirical Implementation Details

-For the baseline NUTS we use a consistent diagonal mass metric \(M\) in both leapfrog and the no–U–turn stop test: \(p\sim\mathcal N(0,M)\), kinetic energy \(\tfrac12 p^\top M^{-1}p\), update \(\theta\leftarrow\theta+\varepsilon M^{-1}p\), and optional mass adaptation from running variances with mild shrinkage and caps.
+For the baseline NUTS we use a consistent diagonal mass matrix \(M\) in both the leapfrog integrator and the no–U–turn stopping rule: we draw \(p\sim\mathcal N(0,M)\), set the kinetic energy to \(\tfrac12 p^\top M^{-1}p\), update \(\theta\leftarrow\theta+\varepsilon M^{-1}p\), and optionally adapt \(M\) using running variances with mild shrinkage and upper/lower caps.
 IA–RWM uses blocked Gaussian proposals for \((\Theta,\sigma)\) with Robbins–Monro scale adaptation.
-IA–NUTS augments NUTS with periodic teleports.
-After accepted refreshes we briefly re–tune the stepsize and blend a locally estimated diagonal mass back into \(M\).
-We disable Lippi–Reichlin flips in all samplers: in high–dimensional SVMA they require repeated root–finding and re–normalization across lags and tend to push parameters near the unit circle, which degrades numerical conditioning of the objective and its gradients; local moves may still cross invertibility boundaries if supported by the posterior.
+IA–NUTS augments NUTS with periodic teleports: after accepted refreshes we briefly re–tune the step size and blend a locally estimated diagonal mass back into \(M\).